aptos-foundation/AIPs/aips/aip-68.md

 requires (*optional):
 ---

-# AIP-X - Reordering transactions in a block for fairness
+# AIP-68 - Reordering transactions in a block for fairness

 ## Summary